purescript-contrib/chnglg/README.md

 # purescript-up-changelog

-A port of @rhendric's [update-changelog.hs](https://github.com/purescript/purescript/blob/master/update-changelog.hs) script to PureScript.
-See [purescript/purescript/CHANGELOG.d/README.md](https://github.com/purescript/purescript/blob/master/CHANGELOG.d/README.md) for more context.
+A port of the work done in [`purescript/purescript#4392](https://github.com/purescript/purescript/pull/4132).
+Ports the `update-changelog.hs` script from Haskell to PureScript.